reefwn/laravel-nextjs-test/README.md

-# Senior Full Stack Developer Test - FazWaz
+# Full Stack Developer Test - FazWaz

 Thank you for taking the time to do our full stack technical test for [FazWaz](https://www.fazwaz.com).
 It consists of two parts:
 - [A coding test](#coding-test)